 The activity on the site is to be the rearing of poultry in a licensable installation.
 The farm is located in a rural area.
 The installation will comprise animal houses, ancillary structures and equipment necessary for the accommodation, management and husbandry of the animals, and the administration of the enterprise.
 The structures and equipment on the site were designed and installed for the purpose of rearing poultry for sale off the site.
-Notwithstanding that permission was granted up to 130,000 places it is currently proposed that this poultry farm will operate in the interim as a c.
-100,000 place broiler farm.
+This poultry farm will operate as a c.
+85,000 place broiler farm.